its2easy/animate-sprite/README.md

 Demo - [codepen](https://codepen.io/its2easy/pen/VwvVRed)

-**animate-sprite** is a library (12kb without gzip) without built-in UI which allows to animate a sequence of frames that looks like 3d rotation.
-It supports playing full animation sequence, play specified number of frames, rotate an image by the mouse and touch; and exposes an API to programmatically control the animation.
+**AnimateSprite** is a library (12kb) without built-in UI, which allows to animate a sequence of frames that looks like 3d rotation.
+It supports playing full animation sequence, play a specified number of frames, rotate an image with the mouse and touch; and exposes an API to programmatically control the animation.

-To use it you should export animation from your 3d software as a series of frames and combine them into one image file (sprite).
+To use it, you should export animation from your 3d software as a series of frames and combine them into one image file (sprite).
 If you want to use a sequence of images instead of a single sprite, you could use [animate-images](https://github.com/its2easy/animate-images).